axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

     <li>Will this decision make it easier to help people find meaning in what they are doing or not.
 Again, either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know where you are headed.</li>
    </ul>
   <p>You may be leaning one way, but rethink it once you realize where it would take you.
 What you definitely will not be able to do is hide behind, <span class='_quotespan'>Oh, I didn&rsquo;t know!</span></p>
-  <p><span class='_paradigm'>Radical</span> doesn&rsquo;t come with rules out of the box, but you and the community of people you work with gets to come up witgh the rules.
+  <p><span class='_paradigm'>Radical</span> doesn&rsquo;t come with rules out of the box, but you and the community of people you work with can come up witgh any rules you want, preferably without force.
 You are all co-owners.</p>

 <h1>Competition and Collaboration</h1>
  <h2>Fiat</h2>